s-damian/rust-solana-wallet/README.md

 ## Summary

-* [generate_seed](#-generate_seed-generate-and-display-a-random-mnemonic): Generates a 12-word BIP 39 mnemonic phrase, derives the corresponding seed, saves the keypair, and displays the public key.
+* [generate_seed](#-generate_seed-generate-and-display-a-random-mnemonic): Generates a 12-word BIP39 mnemonic phrase, derives the corresponding seed, saves the keypair, and displays the public key.

-* [from_mnemonic](#-from_mnemonic-generate-and-display-a-mnemonic-from-a-specific-phrase): Accepts a user-provided 12-word BIP 39 mnemonic phrase, derives the corresponding seed, saves the keypair, and displays the public key.
+* [from_mnemonic](#-from_mnemonic-generate-and-display-a-mnemonic-from-a-specific-phrase): Accepts a user-provided 12-word BIP39 mnemonic phrase, derives the corresponding seed, saves the keypair, and displays the public key.

 * [get_pubkey_from_keypair_file](#-get_pubkey_from_keypair_file-retrieve-public-key-from-stored-keypair): Displays the public key from a keypair stored in a JSON file, which is supplied by the user.